HMRC announces changes to digital advertising VAT rates for charities

 |Daypart targeting||Advertising at specific times of day or specific days of the week.
 Not a targeted selection of individuals.||Zero rate||Zero rate|

 Find out more

-If you would like further advice or guidance regarding how this will affect your organisation and what you should do, please do not hesitate to contact a member of our specialist Charities VAT Team using the details below.
+If you would like further advice or guidance regarding how this will affect your organisation and what you should do, please do not hesitate to contact a member of our specialist Charities VAT Team by completing our online enquiry form.